cbib/FANCy/README.md

 # FANCy: Functional Analysis of fuNgal Communities

+## WAVES branch

+This branch has a modified version of the pipeline designed to work with the LIRMM lab's WAVES web interface for bioniformatics commandline utilities project.

 ## Introduction

 by: Katarzyna B. Hooks, Peter Bock, Laurence Delhaes, David Fitzpatrick, Macha Nikolski, Marin Fierens